vacu9708/Study-records/Computer science/Software engineering/Containerization/Docker commands.md

 ## How to create and execute a docker image
 1. Write Dockerfile
-2. Write and run docker-compose
+2. Build the Dockerfile
+3. Run the built image
+- 2,3 can be replaced with (Write and run docker-compose)

 ## docker-compose
 Docker Compose is used to define and run a multi-container application.
 It allows defining a set of containers and their configuration using a YML file, and then starting and stopping them together with a single command.